 Heresy?
 Do they still burn men for heresy?
 Then burn me, monsieur.
 Light the fire.
 Do you think your poor candle will outshine the flame of truth?-- Dr. Mirakle (in Murders in the Rue Morgue)

-As part of my October horror movie quest, I've been watching many classics from the 1930's and 1940's.
-While these films were made 30-40 years before I was born, I find many of them to be more enjoyable than much of the crap being made today.
-During the month of October, Turner Classic Movies (TCM) has been showing many of these gems on Friday nights.
+As part of my quest to watch as many horror movies as I could cram into October of 2006, I watched many classics from the 1930's and 1940's.
+While these films were made 30-40 years before I was born, I found many of them to be more enjoyable than much of the crap being made today.
+I was happy to have the chance to see so many of them on Turner Classic Movies (TCM) during October.

-1932's Murders in the Rue Morgue, starring Bela Lugosi and based very loosely on Poe's story of the same name, involves one of those evil "Darwinists" who is killing women by injecting them with ape blood.
-It seems that he is trying to prove this crazy theory that humans descended from apes by showing that both human and ape blood can coexist in the same body.
-There is a great scene in which members of his audience at a carnival laugh at his crazy assertions about evolution.
-I had to remind myself that this was a movie and not a Republican convention!
+1932's Murders in the Rue Morgue, starring Bela Lugosi and based very loosely on Poe's story of the same name, involved one of those evil "Darwinists" who killed women by injecting them with ape blood.
+It seems that he was trying to prove this crazy theory that humans descended from apes by showing that both human and ape blood could coexist in the same body.
+There was a great scene in which members of his audience at a carnival laugh at his crazy assertions about evolution.
+I had to remind myself that this was a movie and not a Republican presidential convention!

 As much as I wanted to dismiss this and other classic "mad scientist" films as artifacts from a primitive time, I could not do so.
-You see, this subject has remained popular throughout the history of film and continues to be so today.
-These classics would give way to Eyes Without a Face (1960), Re-Animator (1985), Darkman (1990), Malice (1993), Hollow Man (2000), Serenity (2005), etc. In other words, it appears that science has lost little power to scare audiences.
+This subject has remained popular throughout the history of film and continues to be so today.
+These early classics would give way to Eyes Without a Face (1960), Re-Animator (1985), Darkman (1990), Malice (1993), Hollow Man (2000), Serenity (2005), and many more.
+It appears that science has lost little power to scare audiences.